Llutxent

-Llutxent ([ʎuˈtʃent]) is a town located in the eastern part of Spain, in the Valencian Community, within the county of the Vall d'Albaida, 80 km south of Valencia and 110 km north of Alicante.
+Llutxent ([ʎuˈtʃent]) is a town located in the eastern part of Spain, in the Valencian Community, within the comarca of the Vall d'Albaida, 80 km south of Valencia and 110 km north of Alicante.
 As of 2016, it is inhabited by 2,402 people.

 The town's economy is based on agriculture, construction, transport and the manufacture of pallets, and a small services sector.

 The town was first settled by Ancient Romans.

 Llutxent is host to one of the most popular Moors and Christians celebrations during the end of April, attracting many people around the Valencian Community to see the festival.

 Name

 The town derives its name from the Latin etymon Luciana villa or pagu Lucianu, meaning "Light Villa" or "Pagus of Light".

 Some other sources suggest that the town may have been named after the Roman Patronymic Lucius with the ending in.
 The town was also known as Luxen, Luchent, and Llutchen in the past.

 Llutxent is commonly abbreviated to Llutx.